smegason/Goo/sphinx/devguide.rst

 Once you have downloaded and installed Blender, launch Blender and select *General* for the new file. **Scripting** tab allows you to interact with Blender using Python language.
 By clicking **scripting**, a list of windows will open:

 - *3D Viewport* allows you to interact with 3D objects.
 - *Python Interactive Console* allows you to interact with Blender using Python language.
-You can think of it as a command window/terminal of Blender.
 - *Info Console Menu* or *Report console* creates a log in Python of the executed actions on Blender.
 In another words, it translates the clicks you made in Blender into code.
 This is very useful especially when you try to automate procedures of actions on *scripting*.

 .. image:: ../img/basic_blender.png